sagotoons/fuzzytools/README.md

 _Fuzzy Tools is specifically created for a fast EEVEE pipeline, but many aspects still work in Cycles._

 # Features
-Some amazing features that come with Fuzzy Tools:
+Some unique features that come with Fuzzy Tools:
 - set up lights, camera, world and floor (shadow only) with just one or a few buttons
 - the option to enable/disable Motion Blur and animate shutter time with markers
 - use the 3D Cursor to set the camera Focus Distance